-Nowadays, cyber attack is common.
+Nowadays, a cyber attack is common.
 Even they are becoming a big headache for many IT companies and businesses.
-In recent years, some big names such as Google, The New York Times, etc. have fallen victim to cyber attacks.
+In recent years, some big names such as Google, The New York Times, etc. have fallen victim to cyber-attacks.

 In today’s post, we will come to know about DNS Attacks, how they work and how to fight against them.

 Indeed, DNS attacks happen when a hacker is able to find weaknesses to exploit in the DNS (Domain Name System).